 Packaging and Dispatching

-30. Care should be taken to avoid CD/DVDs damaging prints if they are packed in the same container.
+29. Care should be taken to avoid other items damaging prints if they are packed in the same container.

 Notification of Results

-32. All Societies or Clubs submitting entries to the Exhibition will be sent copies of their entry forms after the selection has taken place.
-These will indicate the score awarded to each entry, the prints and projected digital images selected for the Exhibition and those selected to represent the EAF in the PAGB Inter-Federation Competition and Exhibition.
+31. All Societies or Clubs submitting entries to the Exhibition will be sent copies of their entry forms after the selection has taken place.
+These will indicate the score awarded to each entry, the Prints and Projected Digital images selected for the Exhibition and those selected to represent the EAF in the PAGB Inter-Federation Competition and Exhibition.

 Return of Entries

-34. It is anticipated that all prints (with the exception of those selected for the PAGB exhibitions) and CDs will be available for collection from the sub-collectors or EAF Exhibition Secretary by the end of June.
+33 It is anticipated that all prints (with the exception of those selected for the PAGB Competition and Exhibition) will be available for collection from the Collectors or EAF Exhibition Secretary by the end of June.
 Alternatively, they will be returned by post if the necessary return postage is enclosed.
-Whichever method was used for delivery will be used for their return.

-36. Prints entered for the PAGB competitions and exhibitions will be returned to their respective Society or Club Secretaries by the EAF Exhibition Secretary as soon as practicable.
+35. Prints entered for the PAGB Competition and Exhibition will be returned to their respective Society or Club Secretaries by the EAF Exhibition Secretary as soon as practicable.